Brian-LEE0/Shortify-My-URL-ServerSide/README.md

 # Shortify-My-URL-ServerSide
-Shortify-My-URL Server (Ruby on Rails, MongoDB, Redis)
+Shortify-My-URL Server (Spring, PostgreSQL, ClickHouse, Redis)

 # Feature
 We plan to make the URL shortening feature richer compared to other sites.